linode/docs/docs/guides/applications/containers/using-nomad-for-orchestration/index.md

 ## How Nomad Works

 With the Nomad instance up and running, it's time to start exploring how Nomad works.
-This section provided the basics to navigate Nomad's features.
+This section provides the basics to navigate Nomad's features.

 ### Using Nomad